VasculatureModels/VaMos/README.md

 ## Authors and acknowledgment

-Florent Autrusseau: Florent.Autrusseau@univ-nantes.fr

-Rafic Nader: Rafic.Nader@univ-nantes.fr
+...

+...

 ## License

 """
+Copyright - ...
-Copyright - Florent Autrusseau contributor(s) : Florent Autrusseau, Rafic Nader (February 2023)
+contributor(s) : ..., ...
+(February 2023)

-Florent.Autrusseau@univ-nantes.fr
-Rafic.Nader@univ-nantes.fr
+...
+...

 This software is a computer program whose purpose is to detect cerebral vascular tree bifurcations within MRA-TOF acquisitions.

-"INSERM Transfert" is currently working on the license to be applied to this computer program.
+Our IP office is currently working on the license to be applied to this computer program.
 So, this is a work in progress...

 However, in short, you can use this program for free;